Table of Contents

 - Protection from malicious links in phishing emails: After a user clicks a malicious link, the browser automatically opens, and the malicious web page loads.
 Should an attacker trick a user into clicking a malicious link, the isolated browser opens and stops malicious code from loading on the local machine.

 - Protection from malicious downloads: When users navigate to a malicious website and download software, the remote server stores the malware on its local sandboxed storage.
-In a double-strategy attack using social engineering or other methods with malware, attackers would be unable to load malicious files on the local machine.
+In a double-strategy attack using social engineering or other methods with malware, attackers could not load malicious files on the local machine.

 - Protection from malicious ads: Although advertising platforms do what they can to stop malicious ads, some still get through the system.
 Since ads run on the virtualized browser on the remote server using isolation strategies, these ads cannot harm the user’s local machine.